 - For a cooked crust for a filled pie like lemon or fresh fruit, pre-heat oven to 400° and for filled crust, likely pre-heat oven to 350°

-- Mix together, cassava flour, arrowroot, cinnamon & salt.
+- Mix together, cassava flour, arrowroot, cinnamon (if using) & salt.

-- Drop butter into bowl and using a pastry cutter, blend butter up into dry ingredients until all butter is incorporated and even and resembles coarse crumbs.
+- Drop butter into bowl and using a pastry cutter, blend butter up into dry ingredients until all butter is incorporated, even and resembles coarse crumbs.

 - Pour whisked egg into butter/flour mixture and work together with a wooden spoon until it again resembles a coarse kinda crumb mixture.
 Or if you need to, use your fingertips…sometimes this is just easier.

 - Start by pouring in ¼ c of the water and work this into the crumb mixture, add more water a little at a time (up to a ½ c) until it’s the right consistency and isn’t too sticky…you should be able to touch it and not have dough stick to your fingers, so you can form it into a ball.
 I’ve used varying amounts, just can depend on the weather outside and the temp of your home.
 If you need to dust your fingers with some additional arrowroot to make it easier to work with, keep the bag handy.

 - Lay down one sheet of parchment paper and dust with some arrowroot powder, place your dough ball in the center and flatten slightly into a disc, then dust with more arrowroot or cassava flour.
 Place a second sheet of parchment on top and slowly begin to roll out the dough into a large circle.